swanky-rt/Student-Navigator/assignment-3/InferenceReport.md

 Going forward, it would be valuable to:
 - Experiment with **real-world datasets** and **larger architectures** like Transformers.
-- Extend to **other attack types** and other DP optimizers like DP-Adam (e.g., attribute or gradient inference).
+- Extend to **other attack types** (e.g., attribute or gradient inference) and other DP optimizers like DP-Adam.
 - Explore combining **Differential Privacy with Federated Learning** for stronger, distributed privacy protection.

 ---